Strategic Enrollment Planning: A Q&A for Enrollment Managers

 What trends should we be paying attention to as we begin planning?

-The pending decline in the direct from high school population is old news, but still essential to plan for.
+The fast approaching decline in the direct from high school population is old news, but still essential to plan for.
 Most schools need explicit strategies to attract and serve adult students with the flexibility they now expect.
-Clearly the pandemic has shown us that all colleges and universities can deliver instruction online, so we need tot be prepared for students to expect more delivery modality options, including online, whether they are adult, traditional, on-site, or online.
+We need to be prepared for students to expect more delivery modality options, including online, whether they are adult, traditional, on-site, or online.
 We also need to be diversifying outreach and marketing efforts across multiple channels, being both proactive and response in highly customized and personalized ways.
-We are also seeing shifts in academic program demand; depending on your institutional type, you may need to focus more on workforce development or graduate programs.
+We are also seeing shifts in academic program demand; depending on your institutional type, we should be planning to deliver credentials that can be completed in a shorter time-frame than the traditional 120 credit bachelor’s, or even the one-year master’s degree.

 How do we measure the success of a strategic enrollment plan?